fluescher/cascld-kubernetes/03-networking-load-balancing/readme.md

 Now change the type of the created auction service (you need to delete it to change the type: `kubectl delete svc auction`).
 Compare the output of the name resolution `nslookup auction` from inside your bastion pod.

 1. Change the service type to NodePort.
 What changes?
 Can you access your service from outside?
-2. Add the clusterIP: None to your service definition.
+2. Change back to type: ClusterIP.
+Add the clusterIP: None to your service definition.
 What happened now?
-On which port do you reach the service now?
+On which IP do you reach the service now?